The Importance of a Good Password

 Our passwords give us access to a lot of information—online and offline.
 And yet, sometimes,we don't pay much attention to how secure they are when we create them.
 We may use symbols and numbers and mixed capitalization here and there, but is that enough?

 How do I create good passwords?

 The best password is a random password.
 And the best way to create those is by using a dedicated password manager app, like 1Password, LastPass or KeePass.
-These apps can create random passwords up to 64 characters long that they remember for you and fill out automatically.
-And because they are designed with security in mind, you can feel pretty confident that your passwords are safe.
+These apps can create random passwords up to 64 characters long.
+The app remembers your passwords and fills out automatically.
+And because they are designed with security in mind, you can feel pretty confident your passwords are safe.

 - Don't use any information that is available to anyone, like birthdays, names or things like that.

 - The best passwords, being both easy to remember and hard to crack, are random words.
 This may sound counterintuitive but it's true; even four, randomly selected words are stronger than the passwords we usually create.
 However, randomness is the key factor here, which is why we bolded it three times.
 Have a look here for the famous "correct horse battery staple" example: https://xkcd.com/936/

 - If you have to (or want to) use symbols and mixed capitalization avoid using the expected ones:

 - Don't capitalize the first letter, capitalize a random one.